arturo-lang/arturo/README.md

 For Unix/Mac, you may also copy-paste the code above in your terminal and Arturo's most recent stable version will be automatically installed.
 To get the most recent (nightly) build, just use: `curl -sSL https://get.arturo-lang.io/latest | sh`

-*If there is any issue with the installation, just let me know and I'll try to fix it.
-In any case, it would be safer to try one of the pre-built binaries.*

 ### Manually